-In June 2011, a small delegation from the community attended the Federation of Canadian Municipalities conference to hear from representatives of Swedish communities who had been involved in a similar site selection process.
-Community representatives also attended meetings in the community in July 2011 by environmental groups to hear alternative perspectives.
-In September 2011, representatives of Hornepayne attended the Canadian Nuclear Society conference in Toronto to learn from the perspective of a broad range of specialists, and to hear first-hand about progress, issues and challenges associated with nuclear waste management practices in Canada and other countries.
-In September 2011, community representatives also met with the Canadian Nuclear Safety Commission (CNSC) at its office in Ottawa to learn about the regulatory framework and oversight for the APM project, meet individual subject matter experts and have questions addressed.
+In June 2011, a small delegation from the community attended the Federation of Canadian Municipalities conference to hear from representatives of Swedish communities that were involved in a similar site selection process.
+Community representatives also attended meetings in the community in June 2011 by environmental groups to hear alternate perspectives.
+In September 2011, representatives from Ignace attended the Canadian Nuclear Society conference in Toronto to learn from the perspective of a broad range of specialists, and to hear first-hand about progress, issues and challenges associated with nuclear waste management practices in Canada and other countries.
 The costs associated with these learning activities were covered by the NWMO as part of a funding program provided to interested communities.

-In Fall 2011, Council expressed an interest in learning more about Preliminary Assessments, the next step in the site selection process.
-At their request, in November 2011 the NWMO provided a briefing that outlined what would be involved should the Township wish to proceed to this step.

-After further consideration, Council passed a resolution in December 2011 expressing its interest in continuing to learn more about APM and to initiate feasibility studies by proceeding to Step 3 for the first phase of preliminary assessment activities.
+In Fall 2011, Council expressed an interest in learning more about preliminary assessments, the next step in the site selection process.
+At their request, in November 2011 the NWMO provided a briefing to Council that outlined what would be involved should the Council wish to proceed to this step.
+After further consideration, Council passed a resolution later in November 2011 expressing its interest in continuing to learn more about APM and to initiate feasibility studies by proceeding to Step 3 for the first phase of preliminary assessment activities.